 Using a template puts you ahead of the game.
 Creating a resource plan is not a one-time thing.
 It’s going to be part of the planning process of every project you start.
 Having a template means you don’t have to create a new Excel sheet to capture your resources.

 The resource plan template can also be saved and used for future projects.
-If you’re starting a project that’s similar to one you completed a year or more ago, you can go back in your files and use the old resource plan template as historic data to inform your new resource plan.
+If you’re starting a project that’s similar to the one you completed a year or more ago, you can go back into your files and use the old resource plan template as historic data to inform your new resource plan.

 Who Uses a Resource Plan Template?